datarootsio/databooks/docs/usage/overview.md

 - It will remove execution counts
 - It **won't** remove cell outputs
-- It will remove metadata from all cells (like cell tags or ids)
+- It will remove metadata from all cells (such as cell tags or ids)
 - It will remove all metadata from your notebook (including kernel information)
 - It **won't** overwrite files for you